Earth Crust Engineering

 Associate Professor (Graduate School of Engineering)

 When designing sub-surface structures in a rock mass, it is necessary to consider their long-term stability.
-For this purpose, understanding brittle deformation and fracturing in rock is essential.
-In order to contribute ensuring the long-term stability of structures in a rock mass, I am conducting studies related to rock mechanics and fracture mechanics.
-Specifically, I am investigating influences of environmental conditions (e.g., temperature, humidity, and water) on physical and mechanical properties of rock.
+In addition, the networks of fractures allow rocks to store and transport fluids, which can then interact with rock-forming minerals and enhance rock deformation processes, leading to slow, progressive fracturing.
+For these purposes, understanding brittle deformation and fracturing in rock is essential.
+In order to contribute to the long-term stability of structures in a rock mass and ensuring the safety in the developing various energy resources, I am conducting studies related to the deformation, fracturing, and fluid flow in rock.
+Specifically, I am investigating influences of environmental conditions (e.g., temperature, humidity, and water) on physical, mechanical, and transport properties of rock.

 Contacts